usnistgov/MUD-PD/README_FF.md

-# MUD-PD Future Features
+# MUD-PD Potential Future Features
-MUD Profiling Database

-A tool for Profiling IoT devices particularly for use with MUD

-## Planned Features

 Help is always welcome.
-Please reach out if you would like to assist with building out any of the following features.
+Please contact us if you would like to assist with building any of the following features or have any ideas for additional features that may be useful.

+## Features of Interest

-- [ ] Additional filters
+- [ ] Additional packet filters
-- [x] Human readable reports on specific IoT devices (extensions coming)
+- [x] Human readable reports on specific IoT devices
 - [x] MUD file generation assistant
-- [ ] MUD file generation independant from MUDgee
+- [ ] MUD file generation independent from MUDgee
   * Selective generation based on PCAP files, devices, and/or individual packets
 - [ ] MUD file verification
+  * Comparison of traffic to provided MUD file
 - [ ] Capture of certificates
+- [ ] MUD-PD Docker image for ease of implementation

 ## Potential Features